 - The product isn’t applicable to any motorbike.

 The list of the best shock absorbers for light trucks and heavy-duty vehicles would be incomplete without this product –a gas-charged OEM rear damper that is designed as a shock and strut part.
-It’s produced for such vehicles as 1999-2006 Chevrolet Silverado 1500 4×4, GMC Sierra 1500 4×4 pickup trucks, 2001-2010 Silverado, Sierra 2500HD 2wd, and 4×4 trucks.
+It’s produced for such vehicles as 1999-2006 Chevrolet Silverado 1500 4×4, GMC Sierra 1500 4×4 pickup trucks, 2001-2010 Silverado, Sierra 2500HD 2wd, and also it is on of the best shocks for 4×4 trucks.

 The shock is based on the brand tech of digressive valving that allows any vehicle to adapt to the surface – whether a car is on the road or while off-road driving.
 The dampers feature prominently on smooth highways and bumpy roads, they really cope with the truck empty, loaded, or hauling a 6,500 lb trailer.
 After the shocks have been installed, it becomes easier to control the truck and keep it going in a straight line instead of moving around all over the place.